ylin152/SeafloorMapping_PointNet2/README.md

 ```

 #### Data
-We have provided the data used for model training in "data_8192.zip" and the trained model "model.pth" in the "trained_model" folder.
+We have provided the data used for our model training in "data_8192.zip" and the trained model "model.pth" in the "trained_model" folder.

 ### Acknowlegements